Runner’s Impingement: Causes, Treatment & Prevention

 Although it is more commonly caused by activities which include raising the arm over the head, (such as swimming or baseball) shoulder impingement can also be associated with running due to the constant jostling and back and forth motion of the shoulder.
 When the rotator cuff continuously makes contact with the Acromion, the rotator cuff becomes swollen and is trapped or pinched under the Acromion.
 Less commonly, this can also be caused by trauma from impact such as a fall.

-the four main risk factors associated with Impingement Syndrome include smoking, sleeping position, acromion shape and occupation.
+According to Boonsin Tangtrakulwanich and Anucha Kapkird whose work was published in the World Journal of Orthopedic, the four main risk factors associated with Impingement Syndrome include smoking, sleeping position, acromion shape, and occupation.

 - Sleeping position- This study showed that participants who slept predominantly on their side were also at a higher risk of suffering shoulder impingement syndrome.
 This is due to the fact that the weight of the body is applying pressure to the shoulder and as a result causes strain on the tendons of the shoulder.